oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 #### 3.1.1.2 TypeOptions

-The third element of a JADN type definition is an array of zero or more of the TypeOptions defined in section 3.2.1 of the [[JADN Specification](#jadn-v10)].
-JADN includes options for both _types_ (discussed in this section) and _fields_ (discussed in [section 3.1.1.4](#3114-field-options)).
+The third element of a JADN type definition is an array of zero or more of the TypeOptions defined in Section&nbsp;3.2.1 of the [[JADN Specification](#jadn-v10)].
+JADN includes options for both _types_ (discussed in this section) and _fields_ (discussed in [Section&nbsp;3.1.1.4](#3114-field-options)).
 As explained in the JADN
 Specification:

 > Each option is a text string that may be included in